Inpatient Versus Outpatient Addiction Rehab

 If this is not your first time in treatment, it is important to remember that relapse does not mean that you failed.
 A Substance Use Disorder is a chronic illness, likely to have an increased chance of relapse.

 However, relapse does not have to continue in your journey or be a part of recovery at all.
 If you have been to treatment before and are unsure of whether to go back, seeking recovery after a relapse takes courage.
-Having an illness as demeaning as addiction is no easy task.
+Having an illness as demeaning as addiction to drugs or alcohol is no easy thing to overcome.

 Please keep seeking recovery, because you are worth it, it may feel impossible at time, but many of us in recovery from substance use disorders, have sustained recovery and are now living happy and healthy lives.